 The appliance should parse and use the information in TLVs for any decision making.
 The packet may contain one or more of the following Geneve TLVs:

-- GWLBE ENI ID: This is the 64-bit ENI ID assigned to the GWLBE.
+- GWLBE/VPCE ID: This is the 64-bit ID assigned to the GWLBE.
+Since GWLBE is a type of VPC Endpoint, GWLBE ID is same as VPCE ID.
 Appliances may use this identifier to associate packets to their configuration, for example.
-This GWLBE ENI ID should be used to determine the source VPC of the traffic.
+This GWLBE/VPCE ID may be used to determine the source VPC of the traffic.
 Each GWLBE can belong to only one VPC.
 Vending the GWLBE to VPC mappings to appliances is the responsibility of the appliance partner’s management software.

 - Attachment ID: In cases where GWLB interfaces with TGW or VPNGW or Direct Connect, a 64-bit Attachment ID TLV is sent to the appliance to determine the sending source VPC ID.
 This is an optional TLV and will be present only when there is an attachment to another AWS gateway device.